Senior Vice President (SVP), Operations Salary

-Senior Vice Presidents of Operations report using a deep pool of skills on the job.
-Most notably, facility with Supply Chain, Contract Negotiation, and Process Improvement are correlated to pay that is significantly above average, leading to increases of 63 percent, 52 percent, and 8 percent, respectively.
+Senior Vice Presidents of Operations seem to exploit a large range of skills on the job.
+Most notably, facility with Supply Chain, Contract Negotiation, and Process Improvement are correlated to pay that is significantly above average, leading to increases of 56 percent, 46 percent, and 13 percent, respectively.
 Those listing Financial Analysis as a skill should be prepared for drastically lower pay.
 People Management and Sales Management also typically command lower compensation.
-Those proficient in Operations Management are, more often than not, also skilled in Leadership and Project Management.
+The majority of those who know Operations Management also know Leadership and Project Management.

 Pay by Experience Level for Senior Vice President (SVP), Operations